|

 before suspending, so that when user input happens, the event

-handler can invoke resume(Object)
+handler can invoke resume(Object) on the suspended flow.

-might throw an exception if resumeThrowing(Throwable)
+might throw an exception if resumeThrowing(Throwable) were

 instead used.
 This method can return multiple times and/or in different